ekergy/priceprofor/README.md

     and you only need to run the code and the database script to upload data.

+#### Step ZERO:
+python and pip and easy install should be added to your installed and working in your OS/virtualenv/Docker or what ever you use

 #### Step 1 python and other stuff:
+pip install -r requirements.txt

 #### Step 2 code requirements: